Our Business Law Services

 - Tax Savings.
 One of the best features of the S Corporation is the tax savings for you and your business.
 While members of an LLC are subject to employment tax on the entire net income of the business, only the wages of the S Corporation shareholder who is an employee are subject to employment tax.
 The remaining income is paid to the owner as a “distribution,” which can be taxed at a lower rate.

 - Business Expense Tax Credits.
-Some expenses that shareholder/employees incur can be written off as business expenses.
+Some expenses that shareholders/employees incur can be written off as business expenses.
 Nevertheless, if such an employee owns 2% or more of the total shares, then benefits like health and life insurance are deemed taxable income.

 - Independent Life.
 An S corporation also allows a business to have an independent life, separate from its shareholders.
-If a shareholder leaves the company, or sells his or her shares, the S corporation can continue doing business relatively undisturbed.
+If a shareholder leaves the company or sells his or her shares, the S corporation can continue doing business relatively undisturbed.
 Maintaining the business as a distinct corporate entity defines clear lines between the shareholders and the business that improve the protection of the shareholders.

 Cons: